matthew-lyr/end_to_end_machine_learning_framework/README.md

 ![alt text](https://github.com/matthew-lyr/end_to_end_machine_learning_framework/blob/main/End_to_end_ml_high_level_flowchart.PNG
 )
 There are three main pieces in the framework:
-1. Trainer grabs data from the data source, trains a model, and exports the trained model.
+1. Trainer grabs data from the data source, trains a model with tf.estimator (https://www.tensorflow.org/guide/estimator), and exports the trained model.
 2. Model_manager deploys the trained model or use it to replace a deployed model.
 3. Auto_predictor then uses the deployed model to make batch predictions on the input data specified by users in SQL.

 In essence, what the framework is really doing is to utilize various services provided by Google Cloud, such as BigQuery, Cloud Storage, and ML Engine/AI Platform.
 The framework utilizes their strengths and orchestrates them into a connected system.